bruderstein/huemulator/README.md

 On Windows, you'll probably need to run the huemulator command from a command prompt with administrator privileges.
 I've not tested this yet though.

+If you get an error starting, it's likely that you've already got something listening on port 80 (Apache, Nginx, IIS on windows).
+Just stop these services, or start the emulator on a different port, e.g.

+    huemulator 8088

+Once the emulator is running, just fire up your browser and visit http://localhost/ (if you started on a different port, for example 8088 like in the example above, you'll need to go to http://localhost:8088/).
+From there, you can see the status of the lights (they start in the "on" state, basically white), and also see any API calls that are made from that point on.

 Known Issues
 ------------